sndeep4all/angular-jointjs-graph/README.md

 require `$resource` objects to be provided by the user.
 Therefore, some experience with AngularJS and the `ngResource` module in particular as well as with SVG markup and styling is expected.

+## Notation

+Throughout the documentation, several terms like 'entity' and 'link' are used quite often so their intended meaning is outlined briefly below to avoid confusion.

+  * _entity_ denotes any real or abstract structure the user has chosen to model
+  * _entity model_ is used to describe a concrete data structure rather than the model concept itself.
+It can be considered equal to 'an AngularJs `$resource` object retrieved from a server'.
+Although the actual data structure in the backend database or in any intermediate layer may be different than the serialized structure served to the client, this object is considered to be a _backend model_, since it originates from a user-maintained backend.
+  * _entity relation_ is used interchangeably with _entity relation model_ and stands for an AngularJs
+    `$resource` object used to model the semantic relationship between entities.
+  * _graph node_ refers to the JointJs model used for visual presentation of entity models.
+It is part of the graph structure and will be serialized when the graph is sent to the backend.
+  * _graph link_ is the JointJs model used to visualize entity model relations.
+  * _graph element_ may be either a graph node or link.

 ## Backend requirements

 The main prerequisite for using the framework is the existence of a RESTful API (referred to as "backend"